-In other words, we want you to live your best life… a life that includes orgasms on the regular, and fulfilling sexual wellness.
+In other words, we want you to live your best life… a life of regular orgasms, and fulfilling sexual wellness.

 Orgasmic Dysfunction: What is Anorgasmia?

-Anorgasmia is the technical term for problems experiencing orgasm.
+Anorgasmia is the technical term for when a person experiences problems with orgasms.
 It is a type of sexual dysfunction which affects both men and women.

 There are two main types of anorgasmia:

 Primary anorgasmia: when a person has never experienced orgasm

 Secondary anorgasmia: a person who could previously orgasm but no longer can

 With these two, primary anorgasmia is actually easier to treat than secondary.
 This is because secondary anorgasmia is usually linked to hormonal imbalance, relationship issues, depression and/or anxiety.